Vila Santa Teresa

 The service is exceptional, with a real emphasis on treating guests as individuals, planning little surprises to delight throughout your stay.
 In our experience, you may find yourself tempted to simply stay at the Vila rather than get out into the city to explore - the service is that good!
 The views are some of the best in the city - from the swimming pool terrace you can see most of the city, the bay and Sugarloaf mountain, whilst to one side of the property you have views of the Christ the Redeemer statue.

-The seven bedrooms occupy the upper floor, all different in design and all named after members of the Monteiro de Carvalho family.
+The seven bedrooms occupy the upper floor, all different in design.
 Two of the rooms overlook the gardens to the back of the property, and the rest enjoy views over the swimming pool and city.
 The master suite has an opulent bathroom, and the suite has a separate lounge area.
 All are minimalist but chic in their design, with hand-picked antique furnishings mixed with modern amenities.

 The surrounding district of Santa Teresa is bohemian and charming, with cobbled streets, tram lines and independent cafes and shops.
 Located high on the hill, there are great vistas over the city that reveal themselves as you wander the winding streets.

 There are seven bedrooms, each of which has an ensuite bathroom with shower.
 All are light and airy, enjoying views over the garden or pool and city and all are air-conditioned.
-Three rooms are garden-view - Leticia, Sucena and Sergio Alberto; three are city-view - Astrid, Eva and the Joaquim suite; the Master suite is the largest room in the house, with a marble ensuite bathroom almost as large as the bedroom with a sunken Jacuzzi bathtub for two.
+Three rooms are garden-view, three are city-view and then there is the Master suite, which is the largest room in the house, with a marble ensuite bathroom almost as large as the bedroom with a sunken Jacuzzi bathtub for two.

-Claudia is the Master suite of the house, with a king-sized bed, views over the city, a private balcony and an enormous marble bathroom with walk-in shower, sunken Jacuzzi bathtub for two and chaise-lounge.
+The Master suite of the house boasts a king-sized bed, views over the city, a private balcony and an enormous marble bathroom with walk-in shower, sunken Jacuzzi bathtub for two and chaise-lounge.

 |Joaquim - suite||